Cobertura médica privada en Covered California

 • The government may help pay for your premium through tax credits.
 That means you would pay less each month.
 You might get this help no matter what metal your plan is.
 Aclaración: Para los años 2021 y 2022, no hay límite de ingreso para recibir subsidios para el pago de las primas de los seguros privados individuales.
 (Antes del 2021, el límite era del 400% de FPG para los subsidios federales y 600% de FPG para los subsidios estatales.)
 Para recibir subsidios, todavía tiene que cumplir con los otros requisitos y la prima que paga depende de su ingreso y su plan.

-• If you make 250% of the Federal Poverty Guidelines (FPG) or less and get a silver plan, the government also pays to reduce your copayments, co-insurance, deductible, and out-of-pocket maximum.
+• If you get a silver plan, the federal and state governments also pay to reduce your copayments, co-insurance, deductible, and out-of-pocket maximum.
 That means you pay less each time you need medical services.
-If you get this help, your silver plan might actually be as good or better than many platinum or gold plans.
+If you get this help and make 250% of the Federal Poverty Guidelines (FPG) or less, your silver plan might actually be as good or better than many platinum or gold plans.
 If you do not get a silver plan, the government does not help you with these expenses.

 Límites de ingreso para beneficios de salud